 Monetary support equal to or greater than the Training Exchange Award (matching support) must be provided by the student’s institution, advisor or other sources.
 A maximum of one award will be given to any one person.

-To apply, please submit the following materials by email to the Pensacola office no later than 21 April 2017.
+To apply, please submit the following materials by email to the Pensacola office no later than April 2018 (exact dates to be announced).
 Failure to meet the deadline or to follow instructions invalidates the application.
 The STEO application packet must contain all the materials requested to be considered for this award.
 Be sure to follow directions and assemble the award package as outlined below.
 Length of each item must not exceed the length guidelines given below.

 - Cover page containing title of proposed project for funding, student name, address, phone and email of applicant (one page)